TheRealDuckers/WebCue/README.md

 <p> 2.
 Select "Choose Files" (<em>Note: Make sure your files upload in the order you want them to appear in WebCue</em>) </p>
 <p> 3.
 Once your files have uploaded, they will appear in the WebCue interface.
 You can now change names, add notes, and set lighting cues</p>
 <p> 4.
 To save, press "Save Show" and enter a name</p>
 <p> 5.
-To load a show, press "Load Show" then select the show you want from the dropdown menu</p>
+To load a show, press "Load Show" then select the show you want from the dropdown menu.
+Then, re-upload all the audio files.
+It will automatically re-attach the audio with the cue name, number, lighting cue etc. (note: the name of the song in WebCue DOES NOT need to be the same name as the file (e.g. yoursong.mp3) for this to work) </p>

 <h2>Features</h2>
 <h4>Cue advance options</h4>